This updated guide lists all of the best grain-free dog foods this year.

 A simple ‘grain-free’ label on the package isn’t enough.
 When you’re looking for the best grain-free dog food, you cannot only rely on what the food does not include.
 You will need to be more careful about what’s in the food that you will be feeding your adorable little tail-wagger.

-Instead of getting into the debate of whether a grain-free diet can be harmful to your dog or not, we will only be highlighting the important aspects of feeding a grain-free diet to your pooch and its health benefits.
+Instead of getting into the debate of whether a grain-free diet can be harmful to your dog or not, we will only be highlighting the health benefits and other important aspects of feeding a grain-free diet to your pooch.
 Moreover, we will also be discussing the features of a great grain-free diet for dogs to help you pick the right option.

 Before jumping onto that detail, let’s first talk about the most common ingredients that are added to the blend to replace major grains in recipes, including corn, wheat, barley, rye, rice, and other cereal grains.
 These are:

-- Legumes – chickpea, peas, soybeans, lentils, etc.
+• Legumes – chickpeas, peas, soybeans, lentils, etc.

-Keeping the nutrient profile of a finished recipe in mind, I have reviewed the 25 best grain-free dog foods in this article to help you narrow down your options and make this overwhelming task of picking the best food for your pooch simpler.
+Keeping the nutrient profile of a finished recipe in mind, I have reviewed 14 best grain-free dog foods in this article to help you narrow down your options and make this overwhelming task of picking the best food for your pooch simpler.

 Keep reading!